What is the status quo and what have we heard from the community?

 What is being contemplated as part of this big move?

-As part of the DTP, the team is considering multiple approaches to overcoming these freeway barriers.
-Approaches include the following options below.
+As part of the DTP, the team is considering several long-term approaches to overcoming these freeway barriers.
+If public feedback suggests we should pursue a big move, it might get its own new study or plan.
+Long-term approaches could include the following options:

 - Transforming State Route 87 into an urban boulevard.
 This could include changing the existing elevated structure to a street-level thoroughfare with high quality landscaping and open space, like the Embarcadero in San Francisco.